Imbolc: Origins

 Hutton writes that Imbolc must have been "important enough for its date to be dedicated subsequently to Brigid … the Mother Saint of Ireland".
-Cogitosus, writing in the late 7th century, first mentions a feast day of Saint Brigid being observed in Kildare on 1 February.
-Brigid is said to have lived in the 6th century and founded the important monastery of Kildare.
+Cogitosus, writing in the late 7th century, is the first to mention a feast day of Saint Brigid being observed in Kildare on 1 February.
+Brigid is said to have lived in the 6th century AD, and founded the important monastery of Kildare.
 She became the focus of a major cult.
-However, there are few historical facts about her, and her early hagiographies "are mainly anecdotes and miracle stories, some of which are deeply rooted in Irish pagan folklore".
-It is suggested that Saint Brigid is based on the goddess Brigid, or that she was a real person and the lore of the goddess was transferred to her.
+However, there are few secular historical facts about her, and her early hagiographies "are mainly anecdotes and miracle stories, some of which are deeply rooted in Irish pagan folklore".
+It has been suggested by some authors that Saint Brigid is based on the goddess Brigid, or that she was a real person and some of the lore of the goddess was transferred to her.
 Like the saint, the goddess is associated with wisdom, poetry, healing, protection, blacksmithing, and domesticated animals, according to Cormac's Glossary and Lebor Gabála Érenn.
-It is suggested that the festival, which celebrates the start of lambing, is linked with Brigid in her role as a fertility goddess.
-Hutton says that the goddess might have already been linked to Imbolc and this was continued by making it the saint's feast day.
-Or it could be that Imbolc's association with milk drew the saint to it because of a legend that she had been the wet-nurse of Christ.
+It is suggested that Imbolc, which celebrates the start of lambing, was linked with Brigid in her role as a fertility goddess.
+Hutton says that the goddess might have already been linked to Imbolc and this was continued by making it the saint's feast day (see Interpretatio Christiana).
+Or it could be that Imbolc's association with milk drew the saint to it, because of a legend that she had been the wet-nurse of Jesus Christ.